altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ```
 - The replayed messages that follow the `SnapshotOffer` message, if any, are younger than the offered snapshot.
 - They finally recover the persistent actor to its current (i.e. latest) state.
-- In general, a persistent actor is only offered a snapshot if that persistent actor
+- In general, a persistent actor is only offered a snapshot if that persistent actor:
-    - has previously saved one or more snapshots
+    - Has previously saved one or more snapshots.
-    - and at least one of these snapshots matches the `SnapshotSelectionCriteria` that can be specified for recovery.
+    - And at least one of these snapshots matches the `SnapshotSelectionCriteria` that can be specified for recovery.
 ```scala
 override def recovery = Recovery(fromSnapshot = SnapshotSelectionCriteria(
   maxSequenceNr = 457L,